 Author InformationGeoffrey A. Ozin is a Distinguished University Professor in the Chemistry Department at the University of Toronto and Government of Canada Research Chair.

-Mireille F. Ghoussoub is a doctoral candidate in Materials Chemistry in the Chemistry Department at the University of Toronto.
+Mireille F. Ghoussoub holds a PhD in Materials Chemistry from the University of Toronto.

 Table of contents